The Romanian collection encompasses approximately 70,000 books.

-The greatest gem of the Romanian collection is the Gospel book commissioned by Stephen the Great, bearing the classification mark Cod.
+The greatest gem of the Romanian collection is the Gospel book commissioned by Stephen the Great, bearing the call number Cod.
 Slav 1.

 Gospel book (Cod.
 Slav 1)

-A number of further incunabula, even though printed in the German language area, also form part of the Rumanica:
+A number of further incunabula or duplicated manuscripts, even though printed in the German language area, also form part of the Rumanica:

 The two Dracula incunabula ("Dracole Wayda", Nuremberg 1488, Augsburg 1494) which are obviously both based on a common original text, depict the barbaric image of the Wallachian Prince Vlad III (around 1431 – 1476/ 1477).
 They are two out of at least eleven further prints of this kind, which appeared on the book markets of rich German merchant towns as of 1488.
 All pamphlets start with a very brief biography of Vlad III, followed by an unsystematic listing of almost 50 gruesome anecdotes from his reign: mass impaling of opponents and subjects, cooking, cutting off of breasts, frying children, coerced cannibalism and much more.